 Shelving filter controls:

 Shelving filters have three main controls.
-These include the filter’s gain setting, its frequency setting, and the steepness of its slope.
-Some filters will allow you to manipulate all three, whilst others may have fixed values or may provide predetermined values to choose from.
+They are the filter’s gain setting, its frequency setting, and the steepness of its slope.
 Let’s look at each control in more detail…

-A shelving filter’s gain setting is used to control the amount of boost or attenuation that is applied to the filtered frequencies.
+A shelving filter’s gain setting is used to control the amount of boost or attenuation that is applied.

 Here, you can see an example of a gradual slope.
 The gain change is applied over a wide transition band:

 Whereas here, you can see an example of a steeper slope.
 The gain change is applied over a smaller transition band:

 The benefits of using a shelving filter:

-The biggest benefit that you will find when using a shelving filter is its ease of use.
-Shelving filters make it really easy to get the results that you’re looking for.
+Shelving filters make it really easy to achieve the tone that you’re looking for.
 If you want things to sound brighter, you boost with a high shelf.
 If you want things to sound less bass heavy, you attenuate with a low shelf.
 They’re a great way to make broad overall changes to the sound of a signal.
 Another benefit to shelving filters is the way that they tend to achieve natural sounding results.
-Due to the way that they apply a constant amount of gain boost or attenuation to a part of the frequency spectrum, they often sound more natural than other filters.
-This is especially true when applying large amounts of gain.
+Due to the way that they apply a constant amount of gain boost or attenuation to the high or low end of the frequency spectrum, they often sound more natural than other filters.

-Do you use shelving filters on your mixes?
-If not, can you think of a way that you might benefit from using them in the future?
+Do you use shelving filters in your mixes?
+If so, what do you use them for?
 Leave your thoughts in the comment section below.

 Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'